This post contains affiliate links & photos. See our full disclosure here.

 Finalize Guest List & Menu

 Touch base with your guests and double-check the menu you’ve got planned.
 (You yourself check it.
-I don’t mean check with your guests!)
+I don’t mean to check with your guests!)
 Then give your grocery list the once-over again too.

 Clean your oven